edricantoine/SpaceShooter/SDL_Game/README.md

 ### To run this project:

-Use the executable file in this folder.
+Use the executable file "SpaceShooters" in the outermost folder.
 DO NOT CHANGE FOLDER STRUCTURE OR THE GAME WON'T WORK!

 NOTE: THIS IS CURRENTLY A WORK IN PROGRESS.